roundedrectangle/harbour-sshazam/README.md

 Shazam for SailfishOS.
 WIP

+## Known issues

+- armv7hl builds are slow at processing.
+This is because armv7hl doesn't use Rust for now
+- recognition button is blurry

 ## Building

 Make sure to set the variables in SPEC file corrently.
 They're placed at the top of the file and can contain eathier `yes` or `no` in them.